ericnishio/dracarys/README.md

 <img src="docs/dracarys.jpg" />

-## How to use
+## Installation

-1. Copy this folder to your WoW addons folder (make sure it's named `Dracarys`).
+Copy this folder to your WoW addons folder and make sure it's named `Dracarys` (with a capital D).

-2. In game, type `/dracarys` to see a list of available commands.
+## In-Game Commands

+`/dracarys 1` - Turns your player portrait into a rare mob portrait `/dracarys 2` - Turns your player portrait into a rare elite mob portrait `/dracarys 3` - Turns your player portrait into an elite mob portrait `/dracarys 0` - Reverts your player portrait back to normal